HuynhHanDong/Alzheimer-Classification/README.md

 - Confusion matrix
 - Precision, recall, f1-score

-## Grad-CAM
+## Explainable AI
-Display the original images and Grad-CAM heatmaps side-by-side for each class.
+Use Grad-CAM heatmaps and LIME visualization to understand the reasoning behind the model’s decisions.

 ## Streamlit Interface:
-Allows users to upload an image, shows classifcation result with confidence score and displays the Grad-CAM visualization.
+Allows users to upload an image, shows classifcation result with confidence score, displays the Grad-CAM visualization and LIME visualization.

 ### Chatbot
 (coming soon)